 In August 2013, 62 years after Henrietta’s death, the Lacks family reached an historic and unprecedented agreement with the National Institutes of Health.
 After a German lab posted the full HeLa genome online for anyone to see, Henrietta’s descendants came together with the NIH to consider options for protecting the family’s privacy without hindering medical and scientific advancement.
 The result is the groundbreaking HeLa Genome Data Use Agreement.
 Under this agreement, two members of the family join representatives from the medical, scientific, and bioethics communities on a new panel that reviews research proposals for use of the full HeLa genome sequence data and grants permission on a case-by-case basis.
-According to NIH Director Dr. Francis Collins, this marks the next chapter in the Lacks family’s long contribution to the scientific community: “Just like their matriarch, the Lacks family continues to have a significant impact on medical progress by providing access to an important scientific tool that researchers will use to study the cause and effect of many diseases with the goal of developing treatments.”
+According to NIH Director Dr. Francis Collins, this marks the next chapter in the Lacks family’s contributions to the scientific community: “Just like their matriarch, the Lacks family continues to have a significant impact on medical progress by providing access to an important scientific tool that researchers will use to study the cause and effect of many diseases with the goal of developing treatments.”

 Despite what the Lacks family has endured, they are proud to honor the memory of Henrietta and her unparalleled contributions to science.
-Their message is positive, optimistic, and—above all—celebrates Henrietta’s life and legacy.
-They have visited over 100 communities and campuses, where their appearances give audiences a sincere first-person perspective on the collision between ethics, race, and the commercialization of human tissue, and how their experiences have impacted the Lacks family from generation to generation.
+Their message is positive, optimistic, and—above all—a celebration of Henrietta’s life and legacy.
+They have visited over 100 communities and campuses, where their appearances give audiences an unforgettable first-person perspective on the collision between ethics, race, and the commercialization of human tissue, and how their experiences have impacted the Lacks family from generation to generation.
 Their story, as told in The Immortal Life of Henrietta Lacks, has sold more than 2.5 million copies around the world, and has been selected as a common read by more than 250 schools, libraries, and community institutions.

-Since 2011, the Lyceum Agency has represented the following members of the Lacks family: David Lacks, Sr. (Henrietta Lacks’s son), Shirley Lacks (Henrietta Lacks’s daughter-in-law), Alfred Carter, Jr. (Henrietta Lacks’s grandson), Jeri Lacks Whye (Henrietta Lacks’s granddaughter), David Lacks, Jr. (Henrietta Lacks’s grandson), Kim Lacks (Henrietta Lacks’s granddaughter), Victoria Baptiste (Henrietta Lacks’s great-granddaughter), and Veronica Robinson (Henrietta Lacks’s great-granddaughter).
+Since 2011, the Lyceum Agency has represented the following members of the Lacks family: David J. Lacks (Henrietta Lacks’s son), Shirley Lacks (Henrietta Lacks’s daughter-in-law), Alfred Carter, Jr. (Henrietta Lacks’s grandson), Jeri Lacks Whye (Henrietta Lacks’s granddaughter), David Lacks, Jr. (Henrietta Lacks’s grandson), Kim Lacks (Henrietta Lacks’s granddaughter), Victoria Baptiste (Henrietta Lacks’s great-granddaughter), and Veronica Robinson (Henrietta Lacks’s great-granddaughter).